 Storywise, the game becomes especially interesting when the main character tests the limits between truth, loyalty, and justice.
 Wei becomes torn between devotion to the badge and a criminal code of honor.

 As for the gameplay, Wei is a very competent martial artist.
-So although he isn’t super, you do get to play as an action hero who can beat up numerous goons at ease.
+So although he isn’t supernatural or overpowered, you do get to play as an action hero who can beat up numerous goons with ease.

 Watch Dogs 2

 Marcus will work with the infamous hacking outfit Dedsec to carry out the largest hack in history, which entails taking down the intrusive operating system known as ctOS 2.0.
-This is the system that a criminal underworld boss uses to track and control people on a grand scale.
+This is the system that a criminal underworld boss uses to track and control people.

 Horizon: Zero Dawn

 Horizon: Zero Dawn is a character-driven story about a girl who wants to know who she is.
 It just so happens that it takes place in a post-apocalyptic tribal world where giant machines from a lost era threaten humankind.
-This premise is pretty cool, making Horizon a game like Shadow of the Colossus sometimes.
+This premise is pretty cool, making Horizon a game like Shadow of the Colossus in some regards.

-The User Interface is a bit polluted, at least in my honest opinion, but I genuinely appreciate how the Focus is integrated into it.
+The UI is a bit polluted, in my opinion, but I appreciate how the Focus is integrated into it.
 This device is also used in the story, making everything feel part of a living, integrated world.

 Speaking of story, Horizon: Zero Dawn has an addictive main storyline.
-When I got engaged, I could not stop playing until I was too tired to keep my eyes open.
+When I started playing, I could not stop until I was too tired to keep my eyes open.
 The plot is so good and so well written that it genuinely surprised me.

-If that wasn’t clear, in this game, you take the role of Mad Max.
+If it wasn’t clear, in this game, you take the role of Mad Max.
 He is a guy who has gone through way too much.
-Now, there’s nothing Max wants more than leaving the past behind and finding some peace.
-Although Max doesn’t want to get involved in anyone’s mess, he is a reluctant hero who will end up helping those in need.
+Now, there’s nothing Max wants more than to leave the past behind and find some peace.
+Although Max doesn’t want to be a part of anyone’s mess, he is a reluctant hero who will end up helping those in need.

 The Wastelands surprised me in this game.
 I was expecting it to be visually dull, but the developer nailed the looks and vibes.
-The Wastelands have personality, which is quite impressive to pull off.
-You meet people who need help, people who are trying to ambush you, and all sorts of things.
+The Wastelands have personality and feel immersive.
+You meet people who need help, people who are trying to ambush you, and other challenges.

 As for the rest of the gameplay, driving around is both needed and fun in Mad Max.
 You build your car from scrap, and then you add harpoons, spikes, and whatever else you can get with the scraps you find.

-In this game, you take the role of James Heller, your new infected protagonist wastelands of post-viral New York Zero.
-James will progressively assemble a massive genetic arsenal of devastating new bioweapons and abilities as they hunt, slaughter, and consume his way toward the ultimate goal: vengeance.
+In this game, you take the role of James Heller.
+Your newly infected protagonist must survive the wastelands of post-viral New York Zero.
+James will progressively assemble a massive genetic arsenal of devastating new bioweapons and abilities as he hunts, slaughters, and consumes his way toward the ultimate goal: vengeance.

-I know it sounds dramatic and edgy, but it was sort of a trend when Prototype first came out.
-This game feels like Spider-Man in some ways, but the violence and nonsensical upgrades feel more like Shadow of War.
+I know it sounds dramatic and edgy, but this sort of theming was somewhat trendy when Prototype first came out.
+This game feels like Spider-Man in some ways, but the violence and nonsensical upgrades help it to feel more like Shadow of War.

-The story isn’t great.
-Don’t play this game for that reason.
+The story isn’t the selling point for this game.
 Prototype 2 is all about cutting, slicing, smashing, and exploding things.
 It’s all about the power fantasy.
-If you want braindead, open-world fun where you get to explode things, this is the game for you.
-I mean it.
-This game is crazy fun.
+If you want mindless, open-world fun where you get to explode things, this is the game for you.

-When you start this game, you already feel like the main character is super strong, but you have no idea how crazy things get.
+When you start this game, you already feel like the main character is super strong, but you have no idea how crazy things will get.
 The game knows how to make you feel powerful.
-Enemies that were once a pain will eventually become entirely trivial, and effortlessly destroying them feels fantastic.
+Enemies that were once a pain will eventually become entirely trivial as you progress, and effortlessly destroying them feels fantastic.

 Delsin Rowe, the main character, is a very powerful Conduit who can absorb the powers of others.
-In this game, he will control substances like smoke, neon, video, and concrete.
-Yeah, his abilities can become a bit weird, but that’s what makes the gameplay fun.
+In this game, he can control substances like smoke, neon, video, and concrete.
+Yeah, his abilities can seem a bit weird, but that’s what makes the gameplay fun.

 Marvel’s Spider-Man Remastered

 Instead of Mordor and an overpowered wraith, Marvel’s Spider-Man Remastered has New York and an overpowered Spider-Man.
-I mean it.
-Peter Parker is a veteran who uses a high-tech suit with many gadgets that make him even more powerful than his comic book version.
+Peter Parker is a veteran who uses a high-tech suit with many gadgets that make him even more powerful than his comic book self.

 Batman: Arkham City

-Yes, Arkham Knight is the franchise’s latest game, but Arkham City is still my favorite.
+Yes, Arkham Knight is one of the most popular games in the franchise, but Arkham City is still my favorite.
 This game took the gameplay from Arkham Asylum and put it into an open-world setting.
-It worked so well that many games in this list copied this franchise in one way or another.
+It worked so well that many other games like Shadow of War took inspiration from this franchise in one way or another.

-The Arkham saga’s second installment is every bit as majestic as its predecessor.
-It adds a ton of new material without departing too much from the concept that made the original game so successful.
+The Arkham saga’s second entry is every bit as majestic as its predecessor.
+It adds a ton of new material without departing too much from the initial concept that made the original game so successful.

 The game’s well-written dialogues and characters are worth mentioning.
 Although this is an action game with stealth sections, it is refreshing to play a game that also delivers a good story.
 Most characters presented are remarkable, especially the villains.